worldofmarcus/project-portfolio-4/README.md

     * In the admin area there is an summary area in the top with general information about the site (i.e. number of users, number of reviews / comments that need approval)

 * As a Site Admin | I can get visual feedback when interacting with the content so that I can be sure how I have interacted with the page
-    * When the admin sign in, sign out, create / update / deletes reviews and comments they always get a confirmation message to secure visual feedback.
+    * When the admin signs in, signs out, create / update / deletes reviews and comments they always get a confirmation message to secure visual feedback.

 ## Code Validation
 To be updated